 - Tracy Wright President

 - Omar Ramirez Vice President

-- Ofelia Pena Secretary
+- Lilly Nash Secretary

+- Jose "Angel Arce Board Trustee

-- Mike Wessels Board of Trustee
+- Joshua Garcia Board Trustee

-- Jose "Angel" Arce Board of Trustee
+- Lillian Neely Board Trustee

-- Aaron Ramon Board of Trustee
+- Chris Wildman Board Trustee

-- Abbi L Pena Board of Trustee
+- Carla Ramirez Board Trustee

-The board usually meets on the second Monday of the month at 7:00 pm.
-In the event that large attendance is anticipated, the board may meet at site to be determined.
+The board usually meets on the 2rd Wednesday of each month at 6:30 pm.
+In the event that large attendance is anticipated, the board may meet at designated facility.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and administration building at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and BISD Administration Building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
-In emergencies, a meeting may be held with a two-hour notice.
+In emergencies, a meeting may be held with a one-hour notice